-Thomas Griglock, Ph.D., is the chief diagnostic imaging physicist and an assistant professor in the Department of Diagnostic Radiology.
-He is also the deputy director of the Oregon Medical Physics Program.
+Thomas Griglock, Ph.D., is the section chief in radiology and an associate professor in the Department of Diagnostic Radiology.
+He is also the director of the Oregon Medical Physics Program.
 He joined OHSU in May of 2012, after completing his M.S. and Ph.D. at the University of Florida, where he also worked as a junior medical physicist at Shands Hospital.

 Dr. Griglock specializes in clinical imaging physics and research applications within the field, including CT dosimetry, rational approaches to patient dose monitoring and optimization, and the development of true spectral CT imaging.
 He is the creator of a novel dose measurement methodology that has resulted in over 30 publications and presentations at national and international conferences and is the subject of ongoing research at the University of Florida.